yazzzuk/AttacktheCloud6/docs/ThunderDome CTF/ThunderDome -  Flag 3 - An Absent Defense.md

 > Note - we’re using time-based injection so the following SQLMap activities may take a while.

-Also note - multi-threading (`--threads`)is not recommended for time-based attacks as it can lead to inaccurate results.
-If you do use multithreading, SQLMap will disable it by default then you use the `--batch` flag.
+Also note - multi-threading (`--threads`) is not recommended for time-based attacks as it can lead to inaccurate results.
+If you do use multithreading, SQLMap will disable it by default when you use the `--batch` flag.

 If you quit SQLMap and come back to it later, you can find previous activity under `<user path>/.local/share/sqlmap/output/pharsight-dev.azurewebsites.net/log`
 >